MaartenVdPloeg/DataScience-IoT-Project/README.md

 ## Why MQTT is suitable for IoT applications

+Using the MQTT protocol has certain benefits as described briefly below:

 > *Residing on top of the TCP/IP network stack, MQTT is a lightweight publish/subscribe messaging protocol designed for low-bandwidth, high latency, unreliable networks.
 MQTT's features make it an excellent option for sending high volumes of sensor messages to analytics platforms and cloud solutions.*

 Retrieved from: https://behrtech.com/blog/mqtt-in-the-iot-architecture/